← Back to Complete Guide

 No dedicated pilot for the Tadpole

 Fix: The Tadpole is only useful as a team asset if someone is actively piloting it.
 An unattended Tadpole drifting 200m from where the team is working provides zero value.
 The Pilot role must be taken seriously.
+Also remember: all vehicles are shared — build duplicate Tadpoles or Seamoths so players are not fighting over the single vehicle.

 Not building enough storage early